COS301-SE-2024/WriteMe/apps/writeme-docs/docs/software-requirements-specification.md

 <ul className='guestStories'>
   <li>View all of the published stories</li>
   <li>Read any of the published stories</li>
+  <li>Select a username so I can view that user's account information and stories by that user</li>
 </ul>

 #### As an Existing User I would like to: